College of Liberal Arts & Sciences,

 The ceremony is open to the public.
 Allow plenty of time to arrive at the arena as traffic for this event will be heavy.
 Doors open one hour before the starting time at 8:00 a.m.
 Seats are not reserved and tickets are not required.
 Each degree candidate is recognized on stage.
 The ceremony will conclude by 11:00 a.m.
 Allow for traffic congestion afterward if planning lunch reservations.

 Guests should use South and West entrances.
 Search lanes with tables will be set up at these entrances where Public Safety officials will search any purses or bags brought into the building.
 Everyone will be asked to open their coats or graduation gown for visual inspection.
-No backpacks, large bags or packages are allowed at Carver-Hawkeye Arena during this event.
+No backpacks, large bags, packages, wrapped gifts, balloons, or outside food and beverages will be allowed at Carver-Hawkeye Arena during this event.
 No air horns or alcohol are permitted.

 Guests with physical disabilities who have a Disabilities Parking Permit (plate, placard, or sticker) will be permitted to park in lot 46, adjacent to Carver-Hawkeye Arena.
 Public Safety officers will be restricting entrance to this lot, to only those guests with these state issued permits.

-Seating for guests is accessible from the upper concourse level, which is the ground level, where you will enter.
+Seating for guests is accessible from the upper concourse level, which is the ground level, where you will enter the building.
 Guests with disabilities or limited mobility can find seating in the Feller Club Room for themselves and up to two companions.
 No food or beverage will be permitted in this room.
 This room is equipped with large television screens and commencement ceremonies can be watched from here.
+If you or your guest is in need of a wheel chair for use, we recommend bringing your own wheelchair.
 Disabled guests are also welcome to view the ceremony from the upper concourse level.
-On the concourse level, wheelchair and scooter spaces can be found in sections K - N. The ceremony can be viewed from above or on large screens that can be found in these sections.
+Wheelchair and scooter spaces can be found in sections K – N on the concourse level.
+If you or your guest is in need of a wheelchair, we recommend bringing your own wheelchair for use.
+The ceremony can be viewed from above or on large screens that can be found in these sections.
 A sign language interpreter will be on-stage to interpret the ceremony.

 Will my name appear in the commencement program booklet?